bomberstudios/safari-css-cursor-bug/README.md

 ![](native.jpg)

-The code used for those images is on [index.html](index.html), and you can see it online at [https://bomberstudios.github.io/safari-css-cursor-bug/](https://bomberstudios.github.io/safari-css-cursor-bug/).
+Sample code is available on [index.html](index.html), and you can see it online at [https://bomberstudios.github.io/safari-css-cursor-bug/](https://bomberstudios.github.io/safari-css-cursor-bug/).

 ## Notes